kannan-ar/MariGold.OpenXHTML/README.md

 doc.Save();
 ```
 Once the HTML is processed, you can access the Open XML document using the following properties in `WordDocument`.
  Any modifications on Open XML document should be done before the `Save` method.
-This is because the Save method will commit all the changes and unload the document.
+This is because the `Save` method will commit all the changes and unload the document from memory.

 ```csharp
 public WordprocessingDocument WordprocessingDocument { get; }